tildearrow/furnace/doc/2-interface/menu-bar.md

   - **custom**: allows you to specify how many ticks to add.
     - `0` is effectively none, disabling loop trail completely.
   - this option will not appear if the loop modality isn't set to None as there wouldn't be a need to.
-- **chips to export**: select which chips are going to be exported.
-  - due to VGM format limitations, you can only select up to two of each chip type.
-  - some chips will not be available, either because VGM doesn't support these yet, or because you selected an old format version.
 - **add pattern change hints**: this option adds a "hint" when a pattern change occurs. only useful if you're a developer.
   - the format of the "hint" data block that gets written is: `67 66 FE ll ll ll ll 01 oo rr pp pp pp ...`
     - `ll`: length, a 32-bit little-endian number